vezzolter/DSA/README.md

 ---
 &#127891; **Courses:**
 - [Accelerated Computer Science Fundamentals Specialization](https://www.coursera.org/specializations/cs-fundamentals) from Coursera
+  - Gives a great structural understanding of the data structures along with decent practical quizes & coding challenges.
 - [Mastering Data Structures & Algorithms using C and C++](https://www.udemy.com/course/datastructurescncpp/) on Udemy
+  - Guides into any topics with ease, no matter how complex you think it is, therefore makes you start.
 - [Cryptography](https://www.coursera.org/learn/cryptography) on Coursera
+  - Governs important field of study, which contributes to design decisions from another inalienable perspective.

 ---
 &#128156; **Special Thanks:**